chabermehl/MobileAgents/README.md

 ## Status
 ### Implemented Features
-GUI displays spread of fire, movement of agents and death of nodes.
+-GUI displays spread of fire, movement of agents and death of nodes.
-Node list with neighbors placed on right hand side.
+-Node list with neighbors placed on right hand side.
-Button that starts the simulation placed on bottom of screen.
+-Button that starts the simulation placed on bottom of screen.

 ### Known Issues
 - Agents sometimes don't surround the fire properly.